2017 Keynote Speaker

 The Kids & Dreams Foundation's goal is to present a conference with a variety of resources, options, and topics related to Autism Spectrum Disorders.
 Everyone's autism experience is unique and what works for one, may not work for all.
 Whether you learn something for today or are able to save the information for a later time, we hope you gain something new by attending.
 We hope by attending you will gain new information that will help an individual with autism progress.

 Select an item below to begin registration and payment for the conference.
 Clicking on the item will take you to the registration form.
-CEU's are offered for nurses, educators, LMHP's, and OT's.
+CEU's are offered for nurses, educators, Licensed Mental Health Practitioner "LMHP", and OT's.
 PT and SLP are still in process, so please check back for updates in those fields.

 2017 Conference Speakers